-Like many of its critical predecessors, this volume takes up the question of what kinds of political ecologies Romanticism devised and deployed in response to its own historical moment.
-However, “Romanticism and Political Ecology” does so without assuming either that Romantic political ecology can be reduced to the “holism’” of organic community and its bedfellow nationalism, or that it prefigures Latour’s liquidation of the concept of the externality of nature in favor of a collectivity that includes both humans and non-humans.
-As the essays in this volume attest, the Romantic period abounded with multiple challenges to the seemingly simple division between nature and culture, human and non-human, as well as to the ways in which that division helped to inform a specific set of political motifs or concepts.
+Like many of its critical predecessors, this volume asks what kinds of political ecologies Romanticism devised and deployed in response to its own historical moment.
+However, Romanticism and Political Ecology does so without assuming either that Romantic political ecology can be reduced to the “holism” of organic community and its bedfellow nationalism or that it prefigures Latour’s liquidation of the concept of the externality of nature in favor of a collectivity that includes both humans and nonhumans.
+As the essays in this volume attest, the Romantic period abounded with multiple challenges to the seemingly simple division between nature and culture, human and nonhuman, as well as to the ways in which that division helped to inform a specific set of political motifs or concepts.
 Simply put, there is more Romantic experimentation with various kinds of political ecology than is dreamt of by liberal political philosophy.
-This includes, among other things, a crucial recognition that in lieu of a simple opposition between nature and culture, there exists a complex interdependency that does not necessarily entail a complete immanence of one to the other.
-In other words, as Alan Bewell has argued in Natures in Translation, there was never a Romantic conception of nature in the singular, but rather multiple conceptions of nature and of the natural, each of which in turn entailed a different understanding of its connection to politics and the political.
-Bewell’s claim about John Clare is a case in point: even in the context of a poetry embedded in the language of rights that can be extended to non-human entities, we discover a poet marking the passage from the death of one conception of nature and world—the commons and the parish or locale which depended upon it— to the birth of another: privatized industrial agriculture and the system that depends on it.
-This suggests not just the mutual imbrication of nature with culture, but an acute recognition of the historical specificity of any concept of nature.
+This includes, among other things, a crucial recognition that in lieu of a simple opposition between nature and culture, a complex interdependency exists that does not necessarily entail a complete immanence of one to the other.
+In other words, as Alan Bewell has argued in Natures in Translation, there was never a Romantic conception of nature in the singular but rather multiple conceptions of nature and of the natural, each of which in turn entailed a different understanding of its connection to politics and the political.
+Bewell’s claim about John Clare is a case in point: even in the context of a poetry embedded in the language of rights that can be extended to nonhuman entities, we discover a poet marking the passage from the death of one conception of nature and world—the commons and the parish or locale which depended upon it— to the birth of another: privatized industrial agriculture and the system that depends on it.
+This suggests not just the mutual imbrication of nature with culture but an acute recognition of the historical specificity of any concept of nature.
 There is no nature “as such”—only a set of exteriorities specific to a given world or ecosphere constituted by its relationship to that exteriority.